The Loneliest Journey

 Australian Radio Broadcast of the Apollo 11 Moon Landing

-To mark the 50th anniversary of this event, the NFSA is highlighting a rare item in our radio collection – a vinyl record produced by the Macquarie Broadcasting Service (MBS) News Division.
+To mark the 50th anniversary of this event in 2019, the NFSA is highlighting a rare item in our radio collection – a vinyl record produced by the Macquarie Broadcasting Service (MBS) News Division.
 Pictured below, the record is titled The Loneliest Journey.
 A record of man's greatest adventure – The Apollo 11 Mission, 1969.
 NFSA Title: 1559931.

 This recording was broadcast on 2GB radio and later commercially released as a vinyl disc.
 It was written and produced by Brian White, a veteran of Australian radio, and was narrated by Terry Dear, the legendary host of Australia’s Amateur Hour and Leave it to the Girls.
 In this production White and Dear work well together, creating a powerful program that effectively engages the listener.